 - Detection of signatureless attacks with prebuilt machine learning anomaly jobs and detection rules

 The following diagram provides a comprehensive illustration of the Elastic Security workflow.

 Here’s an overview of the flow and its components:

-Data is shipped from your hosts to Elasticsearch via beat modules and the Elastic Endpoint Security agent integration:
+Data is shipped from your hosts to Elasticsearch in the following ways:

 - Windows: Process, network, file, DNS, registry, DLL and driver loads, malware security detections

 - Integrations: Integrations are a streamlined way to send your data to the Elastic Stack.
 Integrations are available for popular services and platforms, like Nginx, AWS, and MongoDB, as well as many generic input types like log files.

 - Beat modules: Beats are lightweight data shippers.
 Beat modules provide a way of collecting and parsing specific data sets from common sources, such as cloud and OS events, logs, and metrics.
 Common security-related modules are listed here.

 The Elastic Security app in Kibana is used to manage the Detection engine, Cases, and Timeline, as well as administer hosts running Elastic Defend: